Fonta1n3/FullyNoded/Docs/QandA.md

 *I think it should say third party service or use my own node.
 In fact this should be a setting that you opt in right?*<br/>
 Javier: I think that option is in case your node is not running Tor.
 If your bitcoind instance is not running over Tor each tx propagated is more likely to be desanonymized.
 That’s the reason to choose propagate Esplora API.

+#### Question : Do you have a lightning node? to send donations?
+The fees are currently high for a mainnet transaction.

+Nope, lightning not ideal for large transactions anyway.
+Joking joking :)
+I mean i can give you a lightning invoice if you’d like.
+I did get one set up with `electrum`

+##### Further question : About donations : how are the addresses generated?
+*does it fetch em? or are they hard coded in?*

+Random address generated from an `xpub`.

 ## Connection

 #### Could not connect to the server...
 What to do?